-- III.A.1.
-Compensation Amount.
-In consideration of Contractor's satisfactory performance of the duties set forth herein, Superintendent shall compensate Contractor at a rate not to exceed a total of \$\$\$.
-Payment for satisfactory performance shall not exceed this amount unless the parties mutually agree to a higher amount prior to the commencement of any work, which will cause the maximum payment to be increased. - III.A.2.
-If Applicable the following will be included: Travel Expense Reimbursement.
-Travel and per diem expenses for [#] person(s) in the amounts and for the purposes otherwise established for state employees at the time of incurrence by the rules and regulatory policies of the Office of Financial Management (OFM) not to exceed [write out full dollar amount] dollars (\$).
-Contractor's "official duty station" (i.e., the origin of reimbursable travel and/or per diem) shall be [official duty station]. - III.A.3.
-If Applicable the following will be included: Expense Reimbursement.
-Expenses incurred for the following specified purposes not to exceed a total of [write out full dollar amount] dollars (\$).
-Contractor must submit receipts and/or other documentation. - III.A.4.
-Funding Source.
-One hundred (100%) of the funds proposed for this project will be funded using Federal money provided by Catalog of Federal Domestic Assistance number 84.287C (Award number S287C230048).
-Therefore, Contractor shall comply with Federal Grant Terms and Conditions, attached hereto as Attachment A1.
+- A. Compensation Amount.
+In consideration of Contractor's satisfactory performance of the duties set forth herein, Superintendent shall compensate Contractor in an amount not to exceed a total of \$\$\$.
+Payment for satisfactory performance shall not exceed this amount unless the parties mutually agree to a higher amount prior to the commencement of any work, which will cause the maximum payment to be increased. - B. Travel Expense Reimbursement.
+(This provision will be included if applicable.)
+Travel and per diem expenses for [#] person(s) in the amounts and for the purposes otherwise established for state employees at the time of incurrence by the rules and regulatory policies of the Office of Financial Management (OFM) not to exceed \$\$\$.
+Contractor's "official duty station" (i.e., the origin of reimbursable travel and/or per diem) shall be [official duty station].

-III.B.1.
-Billing Procedure.
-Payment shall be made to the Contractor as follows:

-In accordance with the Schedule of Payments set forth below:

-SCHEDULE OF PAYMENTS

-Deliverable Deliverable Payment

-Due Date Payment Amount

-1.

-2.

-3.

-III.B.2.
-Invoice Requirements.
+- C. Expense Reimbursement.
+(This provision will be included if applicable.)
+Expenses incurred for the following specified purposes not to exceed a total of \$\$\$.
+Contractor must submit receipts and/or other documentation. - All necessary expenses not specifically listed shall be approved in advance in writing by the Contract Manager. - D. Funding Source.
+Funds for the payment of this Contract are provided by federal program(s) [program title], CFDA #[CFDA#] (s)/Award #[Award#], therefore, Contractor shall comply with Federal Grant Terms and Conditions, attached hereto as Attachment A1. - E. All expenses necessary to the Contractor's performance of this Contract not specifically mentioned in the Contract shall be borne in full by the Contractor. - F. Billing Procedure.
+Payment shall be made to the Contractor as follows: - G. Invoice Requirements.
 The invoice(s) shall document to the OSPI Contract Manager's satisfaction a description of the work performed and payment requested.
-Within approximately thirty (30) calendar days of the OSPI Contract Manager receiving and approving the invoice, payment will be mailed or electronically transferred to the Contractor by Agency Financial Services, OSPI.

-The invoice(s) must be emailed to the OSPI Contract Manager and shall include:

-- OSPI Contract number - Contractor name, address, telephone number, and email address for billing issues if someone other than the Contractor's Contract Manager - Contractor's Federal Tax Identification Number - Contractor's Statewide Vendor Number - Description of Services and Deliverables provided - Date(s) of Service, if applicable - Invoice amount for each Service or Deliverable, including applicable taxes
+Within approximately thirty (30) calendar days of the OSPI Contract Manager receiving and approving the invoice, payment will be mailed or electronically transferred to the Contractor by Agency Financial Services, OSPI. - H. Invoice Requirements.
+The invoice(s) must be emailed to the OSPI Contract Manager and shall include: - OSPI Contract number - Contractor name, address, telephone number, and email address for billing issues if someone other than the Contractor's Contract Manager - Contractor's Federal Tax Identification Number - Contractor's Statewide Vendor Number - Description of Services and Deliverables provided - Date(s) of Service, if applicable - Invoice amount for each Service or Deliverable, including applicable taxes responsibility of the Contractor to make corrections in a timely manner, resubmit the invoice and/or supporting documentation as requested, and notify the OSPI Contract Manager.